 Paraphilias are abnormal sexual behaviors or impulses characterized by intense sexual fantasies and urges that keep coming back.
 The urges and behaviors may involve unusual objects, activities, or situations that are not usually considered sexually arousing by others.

 Often, a paraphilia may be necessary for the person who has it to function sexually, despite the fact it may also be a source of significant distress.
 Paraphilias can lead to personal, social, and career problems, and a person with a paraphilia may be called "kinky" or "perverted."
 The associated behaviors may also have serious social and legal consequences.

 What Behaviors Are Considered Paraphilias?

-Exhibitionism is characterized by intense, sexually arousing fantasies, urges, or behaviors involving exposure of the individual's genitals to an unsuspecting stranger.
-The individual with this problem, sometimes called a "flasher," feels a need to surprise, shock, or impress his victims.
-The condition usually is limited to the exposure, with no other harmful advances made, although "indecent exposure" is illegal.
+Exhibitionism involves someone exposing their genitals to an unsuspecting stranger.
+The individual with this problem, sometimes called a "flasher," feels a need to surprise, shock, or impress their victims.
+The condition is usually limited to the exposure with no other harmful advances being made.
+Nevertheless, "indecent exposure" is illegal.
 Actual sexual contact with the victim is rare.
-However, the person may masturbate while exposing himself or while fantasizing about exposing himself.
+However, the person may masturbate while exposing themselves or while fantasizing about exposing themselves.